Mullerio/CV-Notes/README.md

 # CV-Notes
-Notes for Learning the basics of Computer Vision
+Notes from learning with https://huggingface.co/learn/computer-vision-course/unit0/welcome/welcome for Learning the basics of Computer Vision.